Continuing with my story from HERE...(and incorporating a few paragraphs from this earlier but incomplete telling)

 My presentation had to do with financing new molds made for our ceramic line of designs which have maintained their marketability since the fifties.
 At the time there was another slip cast production in Maine which was wanting to expand.
 Our business would help that company to expand and their expansion would help us to continue as an American made ceramic product, outsourcing our production to another Maine company.
 This would be a start for my vision of a Great American Ceramic Designer Craftsmen Network.

-When I returned to the location where I thought the semi-finalists were to be announced, I learned that the results had already been announced at some point during the ballet.
-This was astounding to me.
-Why would the judges assume that after giving their presentation, the contestants are all going to want to watch a ballet, which by the- way meant another $20.00 ticket price?
-Apparently the judges felt they could design it all- just dictate the decisions of the participants, as if we were students required to attend classes to get a degree.- Yet another instance of disconnection from reality.
+When I returned to the location where I thought the semi-finalists were to be announced, I learned that the results had already been announced at the ballet performance.
+I was astounded.
+Why would the judges assume that after giving their presentation, the contestants are going to want to watch a ballet, which by the way meant another $20.00 ticket price?
+Apparently the judges felt they could dictate all decisions which should be the choice of individual participants, as if we were students required to attend classes to get a degree, yet another instance of Maine's overlords class disconnect from reality.

 Charging fees for just about anything and everything is a common practice in the non-profit circuit, case in point being the Maine Crafts Association which partnered with the Maine Turnpike Authority to produce a retail store of Maine Crafts on the Maine Turnpike.
 The MCA sent out a schedule where in craft makers could present their merchandise.
 This all took place during one of the iciest and coldest winters in recent Maine history.
 At the time I had been looking at legitimate juried shows and was familiar with the standard jury fee.
 I was also aware that it was common practice to submit images of one's work on line.